SUTDBrainLab/MGP-VAE/README.md

 If you face any problem in running this code, you can contact us at {sarthak16189, shagun16088}@iiitd.ac.in.

 ## License
-Copyright (c) 2020 Sarthak Bhagat, Shagun Uppal, Vivian Yin, Nengli Lim.
+Copyright (c) 2020 Sarthak Bhagat, Shagun Uppal, Zhuyun Yin, Nengli Lim.

 For license information, see LICENSE or http://mit-license.org